 - Pinterest!
 Google!
 Independent pattern designers, bloggers, and fabric shops often release free patterns for publicity and traffic.
 It’s worth looking before you pay.
 You can see the most popular free sewing patterns from over 50 designers this year!

 - Sometimes the trouble with free patterns is that you get what you pay for.
 I like to google and see if another blogger has tried the pattern out before I start printing.
-This post on Fresh Stitches is talking about the problem with free knitting/crochet patterns but I think much of it applies to sewing too.

 - Check out pattern books

 - There are lots of sewing books with patterns or tutorials included, and the best part is you can get them from your local library!
 I regularly request books through Interlibrary Loan or ask my local branch to buy them.
 You can see some of my favorites in this post.